 We have five large, mature elderberry plants growing in our yard, and within a few miles of our house, there are dozens of other wild elderberry plants growing.
-If the plants are native to where you live and you know how to ID them, you’ll see elderberry plants everywhere.
-Even without foraging the wild plants growing nearby, our five elderberry plants produce more than enough flowers and berries to last us the year.
+If elderberry plants are native to where you live (they likely are) and you know how to ID them, you’ll see elderberry plants everywhere while they’re in bloom.

 If insects really bother you, you can also make this recipe using these dried organic elderflowers that someone else already processed.

-Sparkling elderflower syrup makes a killer, lightly alcoholic disgestif (probably no more than 2-3% alcohol) to sip after a meal.
-Of course, before serving, you can also fortify your sparkling elderflower syrup with a non-flavored, colorless spirit like vodka to make it more akin to the famous St-Germain elderflower liqueur made in France.
+Sparkling elderflower cordial makes a delightful, lightly alcoholic disgestif (probably no more than 2-3% alcohol) to sip after a meal or just because you want to.
+Of course, before serving, you can also fortify your sparkling elderflower cordial with a non-flavored, colorless spirit like vodka to make it more akin to the famous St-Germain elderflower liqueur made in France.

-Here’s the recipe we use to make our sparkling elderflower syrup:
+Here’s the simple recipe we’ve developed to make our sparkling elderflower cordial:

 - 4 cups fresh-picked elderflowers

 - 3/4 cup organic lemon juice ideally fresh-squeezed OR 2 tablespoons citric acid

 Place elderflowers in a large glass or non-reactive container (not plastic).

 Add sugar and water to a pot on the stove.
 Warm the water just enough to dissolve the sugar in the water while whisking - not so warm that it's uncomfortable to touch.